 - The traditional moku or districts of Kaua'i were replaced in the mid-to-late 19th century.
-L'flu'e became the modern district that includes the ahupua'a of the proposed Project.
-Previously under the Puna District.
-"L'flu'e," which literally translates as "cold chill," was not consistently used until the establishment of commercial sugar cane agriculture in the mid-19th century (Cred et al. 1999).
-Between the 1830s and the Mähele, the names Näwiliwili and L'flui'e were used somewhat interchangeably to refer to a settlement along Näwiliwii Eng. - No known heiau currently exists within the study area although Kuhiau Heiau, reported to be the largest and most famed heiau on Kaua'i, existed along the coast of Nāwiliwili Ahupua'a (Damon 1931).
-Listed by Bennett (1931) as Site No. 99, this heiau is reported to have been about four acres and associated with Paukini Rock, its sister heiau that marks the boundary between Nāwiliwili and Kalapakī Ahupua'a. - After the Mähele, Victoria Kamämalu was awarded over two thousand acres of Näwiliwili Ahupua'a, along with much of Niumalu and Ha'ikū.
-Land Commission Awards (LCAs) describe many lo'i (irrigated taro, especially for taro) and kula (plain, field, open country, pasture) lands within the study area particularly as being in the same 'apana (piece, slice, portion), a pattern common to the Puna District of Kaua'i, but uncommon elsewhere in Hawai'i.
-Maka'āinana (commoner) in the Puna District were referring to lands in valley bottoms as kula. - Many loko i'a (fishponds) were prevalent in the study area.
+Līhu'e became the modern district that includes the ahupua'a of the proposed Project, previously under the Puna District.
+"Līhu'e," which literally translates as "cold chill," was not consistently used until the establishment of commercial sugar cane agriculture in the mid-19th century (Creed et al. 1999).
+Between the 1830s and the Māhele, the names Nāwiliwili and Līhu'e were used somewhat interchangeably to refer to a settlement along Nāwiliwili Bay. - 2.
+No known heiau currently exists within the study area although Kuhiau Heiau, reported to be the largest and most famed heiau on Kaua'i, existed along the coast of Nāwiliwili Ahupua'a (Damon 1931).
+Listed by Bennett (1931) as Site No. 99, this heiau is reported to have been about four acres and associated with Paukini Rock, its sister heiau that marks the boundary between Nāwiliwili and Kalapakī Ahupua'a. - 3.
+After the Māhele, Victoria Kamāmalu was awarded over two thousand acres of Nāwiliwili Ahupua'a, along with much of Niumalu and Ha'ikū.
+Land Commission Awards (LCAs) describe many lo'i (irrigated taro, especially for taro) and kula (plain, field, open country, pasture) lands within the study area particularly as being in the same 'āpana (piece, slice, portion), a pattern common to the Puna District of Kaua'i, but uncommon elsewhere in Hawai'i.
+Maka'āinana (commoner) in the Puna District were referring to lands in valley bottoms as kula. - 4.
+Many loko i'a (fishponds) were prevalent in the study area.
 LCAs document six in Nāwiliwili, seven in Niumalu, and claimants describe loko (pond) or kiowai (water hole) in Ha'ikū.
-'Alekoko Fishpond, also known as Menehune Fishpond, or Niumalu Fishpond, or nd on Kaua'i and still exists in the study area.
-It is also kno SIHP No. 50-30-11-501. - The Project area was initially part of the Grove Farm Plantation-so named after an old stand of kukuli trees.
+'Alekoko Fishpond, also known as Menehune Fishpond, or Niumalu Fishpond, is the largest fishpond on Kaua'i and still exists in the study area.
+It is also known as SIHP No. 50-30-11-501. - 5.
+The Project area was initially part of the Grove Farm Plantation-so named after an old stand of kukui trees.
 The plantation was established in 1850 and taken over by Mr. George Wilcox in 1863.
 He bought the farm in 1870 for \$12,000 and it flourished under his leadership.
 In the mid-1960s, Grove Farm donated 200 acres of former sugar land to the State of Hawai'i for KCC.
-Grove Farm ended its sugar business in 1974 (Wilcox 1998:76) - The Old Puhi Camp, which housed plantation workers of Grove Farm, extended into the Project area and consisted of about 600 homes for about 1,200 workers and their families.
-At the forefront of housing reforms, Puhi Camp dwellings became the standard for the plantation industry in the 1920s (Riznik 1999). - An archaeological reconnaissance by Palama in 1973 identified the Puhi Camp Cemetery, State Inventory of Historic Places (SIHP) No. 50-30-11-B006, old plantation camp remains associated with Puhi Camp, Puhi Camp, and an area containing possible lo'i.
+Grove Farm ended its sugar business in 1974 (Wilcox 1998:76). - 6.
+The Old Puhi Camp, which housed plantation workers of Grove Farm, extended into the Project area and consisted of about 600 homes for about 1,200 workers and their families.
+At the forefront of housing reforms, Puhi Camp dwellings became the standard for the plantation industry in the 1920s (Riznik 1999). - 7.
+An archaeological reconnaissance by Palama in 1973 identified the Puhi Camp Cemetery, State Inventory of Historic Places (SIHP) No. 50-30-11-B006, old plantation camp remains associated with Puhi Camp, Puhi Camp, and an area containing possible lo'i.
 A field inspection of the Project area in August, 2010, found ten historic surface features, including two previously identified historic features (CSH 9, CSH 10) by Palama (1973).